Discover the Best Shopping Centers in Los Angeles

 Conveniently located across from the 7th Street Metro Station, The Bloc features thoughtfully curated local boutiques, artisans, premier retailers and eateries, and some of the coolest art installations and live performances in the city.
 The Bloc also boasts Alamo Drafthouse Cinema, featuring the latest blockbusters, cult classics, and cocktails and bites served seat-side.

-Centrally located above its namesake Metro Red Line Station, Hollywood & Highland is a complete entertainment experience - Anvio VR, Dave & Buster's, and live music at Lucky Strike, not to mention the unbeatable people-watching along Hollywood Boulevard.
+Centrally located above the Metro B Line (Red) Hollywood & Highland Station, Ovation Hollywood is a complete entertainment experience - Anvio VR, Dave & Buster's, and live music at Lucky Strike, not to mention the unbeatable people-watching along Hollywood Boulevard.

 Visitors can sign up for guided tours of the Dolby Theatre, home of the Academy Awards.
 Be sure to check out the upper walkways surrounding the central courtyard - they're great for snapping photos of the world-famous Hollywood Sign.